N2CON TECHNOLOGY

 Is PCI DSS required for us?

-It depends on your payment environment and agreements with processors/acquirers.
+It depends on your payment environment and agreements with processors or acquirers.
 If you store, process, or transmit cardholder data, PCI DSS expectations usually apply.
 Confirm your specific requirements with your payment partners and QSAs.

 Is PCI mostly an IT project?

 Reduce what touches card data.
-Use validated payment flows, segment networks, and avoid storing card data where you don’t have to.
+Use validated payment flows, segment networks, and avoid storing card data where you do not have to.
 Scope control is often the fastest way to reduce cost and risk.

 Do we need a SIEM for PCI?

 You need logging and the ability to investigate and retain evidence.
 Some environments use a SIEM; others use a narrower logging approach.
-The important part is visibility and retention that match your risk and requirements.
+Visibility and retention that match your risk and requirements are what matter.

 How does PCI relate to ransomware and downtime?